wsbctechnicalblog/wsbctechnicalblog.github.io/content/hypothesis-driven-development.md

 Title: Hypothesis-Driven Development
 Date: 2020-10-13 12:20
-Category: Software, Change, Hypothesis
 Tags: TDD, CI
 Slug: hypothesis-driven-development
 Author: Alex Bunardzic
 Summary: Developing a feature without formulating a hypothesis is like shooting in the dark

-“The only way it’s all going to go according to plan is if you don’t learn anything.” -Kent Beck
+_“The only way it’s all going to go according to plan is if you don’t learn anything.”_ -Kent Beck

 Experimentation is the foundation of the scientific method, which is a systematic means of exploring the world around us.
 But experimentation is not only reserved for the field of scientific research.
 It has its central place in the world of business too.